 Contrary to popular belief, other users find their heart rate data superior, with lowered carb intake enough to get into ketosis.

-Check out this popular study determined that after a 12-week period of keto-adaptation and exercise training, participants changed in terms of enhanced body composition, fat oxidation during exercise, and performance measures (relevant to competitive endurance athletes.)
+Check out this popular study that determined that after 12 weeks of keto-adaptation and exercise training, participants changed in terms of enhanced body composition, fat oxidation during exercise, and performance measures (relevant to competitive endurance athletes.)

 Change your habits!

 We all know that late-day or late-night meals and alcohol consumption wreak havoc on sleep and heart rates and negatively impact recovery.